-In an effort to improve the usability of Canada's health workforce statistics for international stakeholders, CIHI has developed a series of health workforce indicators grounded in the work of the World Health Organization's National Health Workforce Accounts: A Handbook.5 CIHI's release is focused on indicators identified in Module 1: Active health workforce stock.
+To improve the usability of Canada's health workforce statistics for international stakeholders, CIHI has developed a series of health workforce indicators grounded in the work of the World Health Organization's National Health Workforce Accounts: A Handbook (2016), which has since been removed from the NHWA website.
+CIHI's release is focused on indicators identified in Module 1: Active health workforce stock.

-The table below highlights the OT component of the 8 indicators included in CIHI's Occupational Therapists in Canada, 2020 release, as well as variations in terminology for the data presented by CIHI.
-Please see CIHI's Indicator Library for the detailed methodology for each health workforce indicator.
+The table below highlights the OT component of the 8 indicators included in CIHI's Occupational Therapists in Canada, 2023 release, as well as variations in terminology for the data presented by CIHI.
+Please see CIHI's Indicator library for the detailed methodology for each health workforce indicator.